publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch33A/m__us_usc_t43_s1636.md

     (g) __State jurisdiction__

-        Except as expressly provided in subsection (d) of this section, no provision of this section shall be construed as affecting the civil or criminal jurisdiction of the State of Alaska.
+        Except as expressly provided in subsection (d), no provision of this section shall be construed as affecting the civil or criminal jurisdiction of the State of Alaska.

 ([Pub.
 L. 96–487, title IX, § 907][/us/pl/96/487/s907], Dec.
 2, 1980, [94 Stat.
 2444][/us/stat/94/2444]; [Pub.
 L. 100–241, § 11][/us/pl/100/241/s11], Feb.
 3, 1988, [101 Stat.
 1806][/us/stat/101/1806]; [Pub.
 L. 105–333][/us/pl/105/333], §§ 1, 2, Oct.
 31, 1998, [112 Stat.
 3129][/us/stat/112/3129].)